Migrating from Self-Hosted Keycloak

 Test critical functions:

-• Admin can login to Keycloak console
+• Admin can log in to Keycloak console

 • Users can authenticate successfully